Jade plants are popular succulents and are extremely easy to raise.

 In fact, you can have your own Jade plant collection by propagating this succulent, too!

-If you are a long-time Jade plant owner, you will notice that some kind of roots is forming on the stems.
+If you are a long-time Jade plant owner, you will notice some roots forming on the stems.

-The roots on the stems, however, still point to the fact that your plant needs attention.
+However, the roots on the stems still point to the fact that your plant needs attention.

 Why Do I See Jade Plant Roots On Stem?